imrickysu/ZYNQ-Custom-Board-Bring-Up-Guide/README.md

 ### Prepare Flash Image
 The MCS/Bin ROM file can be prepared by `Xilinx Tools` -> `Prepare ZYNQ Boot Image`.
 For details about the tool, please refer to its [help](http://www.xilinx.com/support/documentation/sw_manuals/xilinx2013_4/SDK_Doc/tasks/sdk_t_create_zynq_boot_image.htm)

-To check whether ZYNQ has been boot successfully, the easist way is to see some characters being printed from UART.
+To check whether ZYNQ has been boot successfully, the easiest way is to see some characters being printed from UART.
 * Create a Hello World app and run it via JTAG to make sure UART works fine.
 Make an image of FSBL + Hello World.
 Program it into Flash.
 Set boot mode to Flash.
 After power up, if "Hello World" is printed, the Flash boot is successful.
 * Recompile the FSBL with `DEBUG_FSBL` defined in gcc compiler settings.
 FSBL will then print more details of the stages its running and error messages if it encounters any.